Code Compliance Certificate (CCC)

-An Application for Code Compliance Certificate must be made as soon as practicable after the completion of ALL consented building work.
-This also includes all drainage and hard surfacing as indicated on the submitted plans.
+An Application for Code Compliance Certificate (CCC) must be made as soon as practicable after ALL consented building work is completed.
+This also includes all drainage of hard surfacing as indicated on the submitted plans.

 When the CCC application has been received, there is a statutory requirement for the BCA to issue the CCC within 20 working days.
 Should the Council require further information before the CCC can be issued, the application will be suspended until that information is provided.
 A "stop the clock" system is used during the suspension to keep track of the 20 working day time period for the processing of the application.

 Should no application for Code Compliance Certificate be made within two years of the date the building consent was granted, or any further period that may be agreed between the owner and the Council, the Council must decide whether or not to issue the CCC.
 We are therefore keen to hear from you if your construction is going to be held up for any reason.
 It may be necessary to request a Time Extension by completing Application for Extension of Time.

 In addition to satisfying the requirements, all fees, eg for additional inspections, amendments, development contributions, must be paid for prior to the issue of a Code Compliance Certificate.

 Receiving your Code compliance Certificate means that all the consented building work has been completed and complies with the Building Consent.
 This is the document you need to have to verify that you have a compliant building or building work.
 This has also become a very important document for other reasons such as Bank mortgages and Insurance.

 Section 92 of the Building Act states that the owner or CCC applicant must include with a CCC application, any Memorandum (Record of Building Work) provided by LBPs.

 It is the responsibility of the trade LBPs to ensure their Memorandum (Record of Building Work) identifies all of the RBW that they have constructed/altered.